You are currently viewing Ta Rimochen, a Cliff with an Impression of Tiger’s Stripes

 Historical Significance of Tang Rimochen

 On the cliff face are the Guru’s and Yeshe Tsogyal’s handprints, footprints, and various wish-fulfilling stones and spiritual symbols.
-There are more footprints at the top of the steps leading to the Lhakhang.
+More footprints are at the top of the steps leading to the Lhakhang.
+Two large rocks below the temple are stated to “represent male and female Jachung.”

 The cremation grounds are roughly 200 meters from the temple, beside a “two-legged khonying” or “two-legged archway chorten.”
 Duethro Sewotshel is thought to be a re-enactment of Guru’s Zangthopelri.
 The Jakar district monastic authority, which appoints a Lama for the temple, now looks after it.